highchair/artinruins-com/_property/whjj-whjy-radio-station.md

 images:
   - url: whjj-east-prov-jh-2019-10-02.jpg
+    alt: 'A square, unadorned, two story wood frame building clad in diagonal tongue-in-groove siding'
+    sizes: '1440, 900'
   - url: whjj-east-prov-jh-2019-10-01.jpg
+    sizes: '1440, 900'
   - url: whjj-east-prov-jh-2019-10-03.jpg
+    sizes: '1440, 900'
   - url: whjj-east-prov-jh-2019-10-04.jpg
+    sizes: '1440, 1024'
   - url: whjj-east-prov-jh-2019-10-05.jpg
+    sizes: '1440, 900'
   - url: whjj-east-prov-jh-2019-10-06.jpg
+    sizes: '1440, 900'
   - url: whjj-east-prov-jh-2019-10-07.jpg
+    sizes: '1440, 900'
   - url: whjj-east-prov-jh-2019-10-08.jpg
+    sizes: '1440, 900'

 imagescredit:
 ---

 ### Reason for Demolition

 The broadcast center on Eastern Avenue in East Providence was closed in 2002 and the radio station offices — owned by Clear Channel — moved to Oxford Street in Providence.
 The wooden structure was left to deteriorate.
 Vandalism and decay let the elements make quick work of the structure.
 After 18 years, which was too long without maintenance, the building was flattened.

 #### Links